 Jobs Victoria Fund

-While I’m on the topic of recruitment, I want to remind Victorian Tenfold clients and business owners of the wage subsidy available through Jobs Victoria fund.
-We coach many business in all industries who are successfully using this scheme to offset the costs of employing new staff.
+While I’m on the topic of recruitment, I want to remind Melburnian and Victorian Tenfold clients and business owners of the wage subsidy available through Jobs Victoria fund.
+We coach many businesses in all industries who are successfully using this scheme to offset the costs of employing new staff.

 I advise you to think about this scheme when you’re looking at your resource requirements to see where this scheme could support your business.